 Ethical German shepherd breeders may charge thousands of dollars for their German shepherd puppies because they have pedigrees, papers, working titles, and come from specific champion lines, but perspective new puppy owners must be wary of shady or unethical breeders charging thousands of dollars for puppies only because of their coat colors.
 Backyard breeders and unethical breeders tend to perform little or no health and temperament screenings.

-On a lighter note, one good thing about German shepherd coat colors is that no particular coat color seems to effect the health of the dog as it may happen in other dog breeds such as the blue doberman- it’s ultimately just a matter of color.
+On a lighter note, one good thing about German shepherd coat colors is that no particular coat color seems to affect the health of the dog as it may happen in other dog breeds such as the blue doberman- it’s ultimately just a matter of color.

 Black and Tan German Shepherd